metacpan/metacpan-cpan-extracted/distros/L/LWP-ConsoleLogger/README.md

 ## dump\_title( 0|1 )

 Boolean value.
-If true, dumps the titles of HTML pages if your UserAgent has a c&lt;title> method and if it returns something useful.
+If true, dumps the titles of HTML pages if your UserAgent has a `title` method and if it returns something useful.
 Defaults to true.

 ## dump\_uri( 0|1 )